iterative/dvc.org/content/blog/2022-07-26-july-22-community-gems.md

 with 2 y-axes that may help you get started.

-If you update DVC to version `2.12.1` and higher, you should be able to define multiple y-axes in your DVC pipeline stages.
-Here's an example of how this may look in a stage:
+If you update DVC to version `2.12.1` and higher, you should be able to define multiple y-axes in your DVC pipeline.
+Here's an example of how this may look in a `dvc.yaml`:

 ```yaml
 # dvc.yaml